Golf Course Review of North Berwick Golf Club

 If Muirfield is regarded as the King of East Lothian then North Berwick is undoubtedly Queen.

 Sometimes words cannot accurately describe a course and do it total justice, you just have to go and experience it for yourself in order to get a proper flavour of the place.
 The West Links at North Berwick is one of those.

 It’s an eccentrically brilliant links golf course.
+It's beyond quirky.
 It is one of the oldest (and best) in the World and is like no other.
 I can’t recall any other course that has 18 so vastly different challenges like North Berwick has.
 Mouth-watering doesn’t even come close to describing it.

 North Berwick has hosted many championships but I don’t see it as a ‘championship’ course... it’s better than that.

 Having co-hosted the 2010 Amateur Championship and final qualifying for The Open in 2013 there’s no question that it provides a true test to elite golfers, however, unlike many courses geared for top-level play North Berwick offers challenges that can be enjoyed, savoured and remembered for a lifetime by golfers of any standard.

 Holes like the first, third, 13th, 14th, 16th and 17th are played with such a smile on your face that the uniqueness of them will leave a forever lasting impression.
 The spell-binding nature of these holes set North Berwick apart as one of the World’s best and unquestionably most delectable places to play golf.

 These were the holes that brought the biggest grin to my face but the individuality of all the holes at North Berwick may mean you have your own personal favourites.

 The opening hole is such a scary and fascinating hole yet only 322 yards in length.
 Played close to the southern edge of the Firth of Forth, and sharing the same fairway as the 18th, it has a sloping green that sits at the top of a rocky mound with only the top of the flag visible from the fairway.